 Whereas plaques can only display a limited amount of information, on-line services have no such restrictions.
 But a comprehensive on-line service is not available, one that would offer a broad view of what was lost across Victoria for the benefit of former students, teachers and the general public.
 Public Records Office Victoria, Heritage Victoria and historical societies provide component parts, but no-one offers a comprehensive service.
 Learning from the Past aims to do just that.

-Learning from the Past is a free service for the people of Victoria.
-Both to offer superior education planning techniques and to give voice to those who have already lost their schools.
+Learning from the Past is a free service for the people of Victoria: to offer superior education planning techniques and to give voice to those who have already lost their schools.
 Please contact us as appropriate.

 - Moreland City Council: staff and councillors